cksystemsteaching/selfie/prospectus.md

 Email: [ck@cs.uni-salzburg.at](mailto:ck@cs.uni-salzburg.at)
 Web: [www.cs.uni-salzburg.at/~ck](http://www.cs.uni-salzburg.at/~ck)

+#### Changes in the 1st Revision

+We thank the reviewers for their valuable and insightful comments and feedback!

+1. Target Audience: We narrowed the target audience to senior high-school and freshman/sophomore college students and recommend the book as textbook for teachers and professors with a background in computer science.

+2. Methodology: We now use the selfie system more prominently as a means to interact with the machine, as formal documentation of the concepts introduced in the book, and as template for exercises that involve modifying and enhancing its source code.
+We plan to use the selfie autograder for this purpose.

+3. Presentation: We included a motivational chapter on selfie right after the introduction.
+The idea is to encourage readers to connect with the material through interaction with the selfie system and exposure to its source code.

+Details:

+1. We refer to selfie, wherever approriate, and explain how to interact with the system in the given context.

+2. We added "Recommended Readings" sections at the end of the selfie and the information chapter.
+We plan to include "State of the Art" sections at the end of the remaining technical chapters.

+3. We improved the material in general and on Boolean Algebra and negative numbers, in particular.
+We also added three more figures on adders.

+4. In the meantime we started working on the machine chapter which is still incomplete but included for your reference.

+5. We updated the prospectus below to reflect the first revision.

 #### Brief Description:

 This is a proposal for a book on *elementary computer science* for senior high-school and freshman/sophomore college students.
 The book may be used as textbook by teachers and professors with a background in computer science.
 The idea is to explain the absolute basics of computer science with a strong focus on *intuition* rather than formalism.
 The book explains, similar to related books, how a computer works in principle and how to do some basic programming, but goes beyond that by exploring the general *nature* of information and computing in the context of today's reality of ubiquitous use of digital devices.
 This is also different from teaching computational thinking with its focus on problem solving.